← All varieties

 Fruit

-Cavity: Large, acute, or approaching acuminate, wide, moderately shallow to rather deep, sometimes furrowed, occasionally lipped, often much russeted and with outspreading russet rays.
+Cavity: Broad, deep, regular, often russeted (Downing); large, acute, or approaching acuminate, wide, moderately shallow to rather deep, sometimes furrowed, occasionally lipped, often much russeted and with outspreading russet rays (Beach); large, acute, wide, shallow, sometimes furrowed, occasionally lipped, often much russeted and with outspreading russet rays (Hedrick); wide, regular, rather shallow, obtuse, green, trace of russet (Budd-Hansen).

-Basin: Varies from shallow and obtuse to deep and abrupt, medium in width, somewhat wrinkled, often marked with mammiform protuberances.
+Basin: Large, deep, slightly corrugated (Downing); varies from shallow and obtuse to deep and abrupt, medium in width, somewhat wrinkled, often marked with mammiform protuberances (Beach); shallow and obtuse to deep and abrupt, wrinkled, often marked with mammiform protuberances (Hedrick); narrow, slightly corrugated (Budd-Hansen).

 Season